icopy-site/awesome-cn/docs/awesome/awesome-for-beginners.md

 - [Atrium](https://github.com/robstoll/atrium) _(label: good-first-issue)_ <br> Multiplatform assertion library for Kotlin
 - [Hexagon](https://github.com/hexagonkt/hexagon) _(label: help-wanted)_ <br> A microservices toolkit written in Kotlin
-- [Kotlin Libraries Playground](https://github.com/LouisCAD/kotlin-libraries-playground) _(label: good-first-issue)_ <br> A playground to gain a wider and deeper knowledge of the libraries in the Kotlin ecosystem.
-Also the official sample for gradle refreshVersions.
 - [Non-Blocking SirixDB HTTP(S)-Server](https://github.com/sirixdb/sirix) _(label: good-first-issue)_ <br> A non-blocking HTTP(S)-Server for SirixDB, a temporal, evolutionary NoSQL document store for XML and JSON.

 ## LaTeX